Matthew T. Mangino: America's bail system in crisis

 Philadelphia can afford to pay for counsel at initial bail hearings, but economically disadvantaged Lawrence County in western Pennsylvania, population 87,000 and falling, can't afford to do the same.

-There are simple solutions that my cost money up-front but will literally save billions in the long run.
+There are simple solutions that may cost money upfront but will literally save billions in the long run.